raorupesh/EchoJournal-Mood-Booster/MongooseDB/README.md

 3. npm install

 //Compile Node/Express Server.
 You may need to go to all subdirectories and compile the ts files.
-4. tsc AppServer.ts
+4. npm run build

 //Execute Node/Express server on port 8080
-5. node AppServer.js
+5. npm run start

 To test server #3, try the following URL on the browser, while the server is running:
 * http://localhost:8080/